About the Lifeline Classic

 but it’s much more than that.
-It’s about celebrating our community’s love of the waves, the role that surfing plays in our collective happiness and mental health and an opportunity for the local surfing community to support Lifeline Northern Beaches local services.
+It’s a celebration of our community’s collective strength, love of the waves and the role surfing plays in our happiness and mental health.

 It starts with fundraising...

-You can fundraise in whatever way you like: putting on a BBQ, auctioning off your time or services, having a garage sale, anything!
+You can fundraise in whatever way you like: host a trivia night, put on a BBQ, auction off your time or services, have a garage sale…anything goes!

 ...And it culminates in the surf!

-The 20 fundraising teams will then get the opportunity to hit the waves to take part in the tag-team style comp, to be held at Queenscliff on 17 November 2024.
-As in previous years, each team gets to choose a kick-ass pro surfer to join their team on the day (with the top fundraiser getting firstpick!).
+The 20 teams will then hit the waves in a super-fun tag-team style comp at Queenscliff on 23 November 2025.
+Each team gets to choose a kick-ass pro surfer to join them on the day – with the top fundraiser getting first pick!

 Learn more about the event